 Comparing Manual J to Reality

 For a while, I’ve fallen into this camp where I feel Manual J overshoots heating loads.
-I would like to first off say, that Manual J is only as good as the information you give it, but we often run into this problem where we have to make educated guesses in the field.
-Most of us will likely assume insulation values in the wall assemblies (based on age, house type, etc.), windows are often an educated guess (they all suck anyway), and the huge infiltration rate (without a blower door number you’re guessing).
+First off, I would like to say that Manual J is only as good as the information you give it, but we often run into this problem where we have to make educated guesses in the field.
+Most of us will likely assume insulation values in the wall assemblies (based on age, house type, etc.); windows are often an educated guess (they all suck anyway), and the huge infiltration rate (without a blower door number you’re guessing).

-The first thing I did was determine what it costs to heat my domestic hot water by averaging the usage during the summer months, which came out to 15.2 CCF (CCF = volume of 100 cu.
-Ft. of natural gas).
+The first thing I did was determine what it costs to heat my domestic hot water by averaging the usage during the summer months, which came out to 15.2 CCF (CCF = volume of 100 cu. ft. of natural gas).
 I was then able to adjust the data to a usable format, which is the Therm.

-1 Therm = 100,000 BTU’s.
-The CCF measurement actually equals a Therm if the average heat content of gas is 1,000 BTU in your area, however national averages are typically higher than that.
-For where I am in Ohio our average heat content of gas is 1,070 BTU’s per CCF, so I was able to calculate the number of Therm’s used for a given month.
+1 Therm = 100,000 BTUs.
+The CCF measurement actually equals a therm if the average heat content of gas is 1,000 BTU in your area.
+However, national averages are typically higher than that.
+For where I am in Ohio, our average heat content of gas is 1,070 BTUs per CCF, so I was able to calculate the number of therms used for a given month.

-If looking at just usage vs. Manual J there’s a huge difference, however, my design temperature is 5° and 2018 was a pretty mild winter, so I looked at the historical weather data for 2018 and added them to my spreadsheet.
-I also did some calculations (gracefully giving my boiler 70% AFUE), to show the approximate output.
+If looking at just usage vs. Manual J, there’s a huge difference.
+However, my design temperature is 5°, and 2018 was a pretty mild winter, so I looked at the historical weather data for 2018 and added them to my spreadsheet.
+I also did some calculations (gracefully giving my boiler 70% AFUE) to show the approximate output.

 Once satisfied that the model was pretty close to usage, I set the design temperature back to 5°.

 This is a 10-15% difference from the original load/model.
-Now, all of this stuff is just a little thought experiment I decided to let play out, I hope to expand on these ideas further in the future and hopefully spark some more thoughts on this.
+Now, all of this stuff is just a little thought experiment I decided to let play out; I hope to expand on these ideas further in the future and hopefully spark some more thoughts on this.
 DO NOT go out and start doing this, but DO start challenging the norm and come to a deeper understanding for yourself.